melt-umn/ableC-tensors/learn_ableC_tensors/special_tensor_syntax.md

 <b>tensorOne ** tensorTwo</b>

   <dd><i>Parameters: tensorOne and tensorTwo have to be Tensors of equal shape.</i></dd>
-  <dd>Performs matrix multiplication on tenOne and tenTwo.
-Because <b>*</b> is already overloaded to represent the multiplication of corresponding elements of two Tensors, <b>**</b> is being used to calculate traditional matrix multiplication on two Tensors.</dd>
+  <dd>Returns the result of matrix multiplication on tensorOne and tensorTwo.
+Because <b>*</b> is already overloaded to represent the multiplication of corresponding elements of two Tensors, <b>**</b> is used to calculate traditional matrix multiplication on two Tensors.</dd>
 </d1>

 ## Next?